ggrimes/dc_genomics/README.md

 * packages: Required extra R packages
 * rawdata: data required for the course
-* swirlcourses: swirl courses required for the course
+* swirlpackages: swirl course files required for the course
 * scripts: R scripts for setup